-If you ask for a fast appeal, we will give you your answer within 72 hours after we get your appeal.
+If you ask for a fast appeal, we will give you our answer within 72 hours after we get your appeal.
 We will give you our answer sooner if your health requires us to do so.

-- However, if you ask for more time, or if we need to gather more information, we can take up to 14 more calendar days.
-If we decide to take extra days to make the decision, we will send you a letter that explains why we need more time. - If you believe we should not take extra days, you can file a "fast complaint" about our decision to take extra days.
-When you file a fast complaint, we will give you an answer to your complaint within 24 hours.
-For more information about the process for making complaints, including fast complaints, see Section 10 on page 201. - If we do not give you an answer to your appeal within 72 hours or by the end of the extra days (if we took them), we will automatically send your case to Level 2 of the appeals process if your problem is about coverage of a Medicare service or item.
-You will be notified when this happens.
-If your problem is about coverage of a Medi-Cal service or item, you will need to file a Level 2 Appeal yourself.
-For more information about the Level 2 Appeal process, go to Section 5.4 on page 168. - → If our answer is Yes to part or all of what you asked for, we must authorize or provide the coverage within 72 hours after we get your appeal. - → If our answer is No to part or all of what you asked for, we will send you a letter.
+- If we do not give you an answer to your appeal within 72 hours, we will automatically send your case to Level 2 of the appeals process if your problem is about coverage of a Medicare service or item.
+You will be notified when this happens. - If your problem is about coverage of a Medi-Cal service or item, you will need to file a Level 2 Appeal yourself.
+For more information about the Level 2 Appeal process, go to Section E4 on page 204.

+If our answer is Yes to part or all of what you asked for, we must authorize or provide the coverage within 72 hours after we get your appeal.

+If our answer is No to part or all of what you asked for, we will send you a letter.
 If your problem is about coverage of a Medicare service or item, the letter will tell you that we sent your case to the Independent Review Entity for a Level 2 Appeal.
 If your problem is about coverage of a Medi-Cal service or item, the letter will tell you how to file a Level 2 Appeal yourself.
-For more information about the Level 2 Appeal process, go to Section 5.4 on page 168.
+For more information about the Level 2 Appeal process, go to Section E4 on page 204.